-3 sem hrs cr.
-This course is a study of the language of the allied sciences, nursing, and radiology.
+3 sem hrs crThis course is a study of the language of the allied sciences, nursing, and radiology.
 The meaning and usage of medical terminology within all body systems is presented.
+This course may include proctored exams which must be completed on campus or at an instructor approved proctoring center which may require additional costs to the student.
+Please consult your instructor for additional details.
 Transfer (UT) or Non Transfer Course (UN): UN